salemzii/Quikwallet/README.md

-# Backend Developer Task – Wallet API
+# wallet as a service software for developers to seamlessly Integrate into their applications – Wallet API

 live project on https://quikwallet.herokuapp.com/